Financial

 • Property designated separate by valid agreement

 However, courts may set apart a portion of separate property for the other spouse's support if deemed just and equitable.
+For strategies to safeguard inheritances, gifts, and premarital assets, see our guide on protecting separate property in Nevada.

 The 50/50 Default Rule